-Learners will be expected to be able to devise two-stage synthetic routes by applying transformations between all functional groups studied in this specification.
+Learners will be expected to be able to devise twostage synthetic routes by applying transformations between all functional groups encountered up to this point of the specification.
 Extra information may be provided on exam papers to extend the learner's toolkit of organic reactions.